 We found 6 internists who accept Gold Compass 1500 near Bartow, FL.

-Dr. Janivara Umesh's specialty is general internal medicine.
-He takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-For his residency, Dr. Umesh trained at a hospital affiliated with Wayne State University.
+Dr. Janivara Umesh is a Bartow, FL physician who specializes in general internal medicine.
+He trained at a hospital affiliated with Wayne State University for residency.
+Dr. Umesh accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Conditions / Treatments